Written by a Vancouver Island wedding photographer who has seen many wedding days unfold from the inside.

 How Timing Affects Emotional Presence

-Some of the most meaningful photographs are created in the in between moments.
 The quiet before the ceremony.
 The pause after a hug.
-The deep breath before walking down the aisle.
+The breath you take before everything begins.

 How Timing Shapes the Overall Story of Your Day

 This is why photography should be considered early in the planning process, not added at the end.
-When your timeline is built with light, energy, and experience in mind, everything else falls into place more easily.

 I go deeper into why your wedding timeline matter and how it directly affects your wedding experience and photography here